sealingtech/kubernetes_training/docs/Kubernetes install.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

 You have a cluster!
-Lets look at the pods that were deployed inside of the kube-system namespace!
+Let's look at the pods that were deployed inside of the kube-system namespace!
 Kube-system is the namespace for objects which help control and maintain the cluster.
 Watch will automatically update your screen when changes occur.

 Run the command: